Online Explanation Generation for Human-Robot Teaming

 \subsection{OEG for Matching Next Action (OEG-NA)}

 In this variation, we relax the requirement in Eq. \eqref{OnlineEq} by requiring only the very next action to be interpretable at any step.
-The assumption here is that the human would not evaluate the robot's behavior retrospectively (or that its influence is minimal), which is reasonable in highly demanding tasks when the human does not have enough cognitive span~\cite{paas2003cognitive} and must hence focus more on the current state.
-It is also worth noting that OEG-PP and OEG-AA represent the two ends of the spectrum for online explanation generation where OEG-PP considers all actions occurred previously while OEG-AA ignores them all.
+The assumption here is that the human would not evaluate the robot's behavior retrospectively (or that its influence is minimal), which is reasonable in cognitively demanding tasks where humans must focus more on the current situation due to a very limited cognitive span in such cases~\cite{paas2003cognitive}.
+It is also worth noting that OEG-PP and OEG-NA represent the two ends of the spectrum for online explanation generation where OEG-PP considers all actions occurred previously while OEG-NA ignores them all.
 It is expected that some method in between may work the best.
 Such analysis will be performed in our future work.

 \begin{definition}[OEG-NA] An online explanation for matching next action is a set of sub-explanations in the form of $\langle e_k, t_k \rangle$ such that the following is satisfied:

 \end{definition}

 The search for OEG-NA naturally starts from $M_{E_{k-1}}^H$ for $\langle e_k, t_k \rangle$ since we no longer worry about matching the prefix.